 To comply with the PECR regulations, the organizations must make some changes in their website as mentioned below:-

-- the proper information to the customers regarding all cookies: The customer needs to know what cookies the organization use, and why are they necessary?
+The customer needs to know what cookies the organization use, and why are they necessary.
 Hence, the organization needs to give details about all the cookies they will collect, and the customer must permit them to use the cookies.